Do I need a footmuff?

 But what should you think about when choosing a footmuff?

-There are a few things to consider, to make sure you make the right choice.
+There are a few things to consider when picking a footmuff.
 In general, you want high quality, universal fitting and something warm and comfortable for your baby.
 Continue reading to learn what you have to consider when buying a footmuff.

 And with the adjustability, we are not only referring to the size.
-It should be adjustable to fit different strollers and preferably all strollers.
-It should also be adjustable from pram to stroller and according to the baby’s size and preferences.
-Not, but not least it should be adjustable to the weather and how cold it is outside.
-Zippers that go all around the footmuff and make it possible to remove the front part, make it easier to open and close according to what is needed.
+It should be adjustable to fit a variety/ all strollers.
+It should also be adjustable from pram to stroller and according to the baby's size and preferences.
+And not least adjustable to the weather and how cold it is outside.
+Zippers or buttons that make it easier to open and close according to what is needed, are ideal for this.

 During the colder days of winter, you want to be sure that your baby is warm inside the footmuff.
 Both when you are out for a walk or if you choose to have your baby sleep in the pram or stroller during the day.